tektechnologies/Instructor-Prep/201/class-01.md

 Git Intro:

 - What is Git?
-- Version control concepts, show an example of a 201 final project repo and, at a high level, point out commits, branches, network graph
+- Version control concepts; Show an example of a 201 final project repo and, at a high level, point out commits, branches, network graph
   - Point out the benefits of keeping their code organized
 - Analogy of saving multiple versions of a term paper vs. overwriting changes with each save
 - Series of snapshots